AI Platform as a Working Environment for Different Tasks

 -

-A clear prompt uses one limit instead of five vague ones.
+A clear prompt uses one limit instead of five unclear ones.

 -